 What: A part of inspiration in Haus of Dust and Dust Vanishes Away derives from the presence of spirituality and god-like forces and their influence and guidance in the project.
 Haus of Dust is excited to explore these themes through our shrine making workshop in collaboration with The LGBT Center.
 Facilitated by the design director of the Haus of Dust, Dani, participants will help create life-size shrines for each character to be used in the production.
 By creating the shrines to be the same size as the actors themselves, the final product aims to engage their presence beyond their physical role in the project.
 The goal is to directly involve and include the community in creating elements of the production that call for collaboration and whose creation can act as a means of healing, whether it be spiritual, mental, or emotional.
 All artists welcome.

 When: December 1st through December 6th.
 Participants will be divided into two groups of five, with the first group coming in for the morning session from 9:00 AM to 12:00 PM, and the second group coming in for an afternoon session from 2:00 PM to 5:00 PM.

 Where: Creativity and Collaboration Through Shrines will take place at The Loisaida Center, located at 710 E 9th Street, New York, NY, 10009.
 The workshop will be in person, with guided videos by Dani to be distributed by Revolución Latina.

+We acknowledge the support provided by Stonewall Community Foundation.
 THE LOISAIDA ARTISTIC RESIDENCY PROGRAM IS SUPPORTED, IN PART, BY PUBLIC FUNDS FROM THE NEW YORK CITY DEPARTMENT OF CULTURAL AFFAIRS IN PARTNERSHIP WITH THE CITY COUNCIL.